vvmurthy/ipilab-assignments/src/main/java/assignment1/README.md

 int round = Rounding.YourGoodRound(grayValue);
 ```

-2) Remember that while `int` can store very large numbers, we only
+2) Remember that while `int` can store very large numbers, we define
+that a set of RGB values are valid if each of the R, G, and B values
-want valid values between `0` and `255`.
-So we will need an if statement
+is between `0` and `255`, inclusive.
+So your code should use an if statement
-(or two, or three...) to check if the RGB components are valid.
+(or two, or three...) to check if the R value, G value and B value are within
+the valid [0, 255] range.

 3) Remember that java uses integer division.
 This is different from the
 division in your math classes: